Who harvests gebana oranges?

 In 2020, we decided that one of our priorities for Greece was to work with Anyfion on creating better conditions for harvest workers.
 Since then, conditions have been steadily improving each year: better contracts, more permanent jobs instead of day labourers and improved oversight of the housing situation, food provision, possible exploitation and illegal practices.

-Five refugees working in the orange groves
+Refugees are working in the orange groves

 • Seasonal contract with 6-day week and fixed working hours